 Kunjan Narechania was appointed as CEO of the Louisiana Recovery School District (RSD) in 2017, where she oversees the unification of schools in New Orleans and statewide school improvement efforts under the Every Student Succeeds Act.
 She previously served as Chief Operating Officer for the Louisiana Department of Education.
 In this capacity, she was responsible for managing the internal operations at the Recovery School District in New Orleans and for leading the portfolio office at the Department.
 Prior to this role, she was the Vice President, Teacher Support and Development at Teach For America from 2009 to 2011, and she has held several other leadership positions within Teach For America in Chicago and in North Carolina since 2003.
 She started her career as a teacher in Durham, North Carolina, where, by her third year teaching, her students achieved the highest math scores at her school.
 She is part of the first cohort of Future Chiefs with Chiefs for Change.
 Narechania holds a Bachelor’s in Biology and Psychology from the University of Illinois and currently resides in New Orleans, Louisiana.

-Christopher D. Cerf currently serves as Superintendent of Newark Public Schools.
+Christopher D. Cerf served as Superintendent of Newark Public Schools.
 He previously served as New Jersey’s Commissioner of Education, in which capacity he oversaw 2,500 public schools, 1.4 million students, and 110,000 teachers across more than 600 school districts.